-Prerequisites: AUT100, AUT131, and AUT132 (all courses must be completed with a grade of "C" or better) Corequisite: AUT142 and reading proficiency utomotive Steering and Suspension Systems involves the
+Prerequisites: AUT100, AUT131, and AUT132 (all courses must be completed with a grade of "C" or better)

-Automotive Steering and Suspension Systems involves the study of various common suspension systems including: short/long arm, McPherson strut, modified strut, and electronic suspension systems.
-Individual components and inspection/replacement will be covered.
+Corequisite: AUT142 and reading proficiency Automotive Steering and Suspension Systems involves the study of various common suspension systems including: short/ long arm, McPherson strut, modified strut, and electronic suspension systems.
+Individual components and inspection/ replacement will be covered.
 Steering systems types covered will include: parallelogram steering, rack and pinion, and power assist systems.
 Two and four-wheel alignment, tire wear, and vehicle handling issues will be addressed.
 Completion of this course will help prepare students for entry level employment and the National Institute for Automotive Service Excellence (ASE) Steering and Suspension (A4) test.
 (F)